Opening

 I also contacted customer service for each to test the “skip a week” and “cancel subscription” process.
 Dinnerly and EveryPlate were instant (one click, no retention call).
 HelloFresh tried to offer me a discount to stay.
 Home Chef made me confirm twice.
 Blue Apron didn’t care because there’s no subscription to cancel.

-The pricing data in this guide reflects January 2026 regular pricing plus current intro offers.
-Promo codes change monthly. the specific dollar amounts here are accurate as of publication but check each service’s site for current deals.
+The pricing data in this guide reflects June 2026 regular pricing plus current intro offers.
+Promo codes change monthly, so the specific dollar amounts here are accurate as of publication but check each service’s site for current deals.

 Frequently Asked Questions